homayoun-afshari/nesy/README.md

 ## A Bit of History

 <p align="justify">
  If you're new to Artificial Intelligence (AI), you might think Neural Networks (NNs) are the <i>whole</i> story.
 You might even believe AI and NNs are practically the same thing.
 Well, you're almost right!
 In a way, that's a fair assumption if we're talking <i>modern AI</i>, which is basically a love letter to neural methods.
 In fact, most of the field is obsessed with training and tweaking those glorious neurons.
 However, the history of AI tells a different story.
-Once upon a time, AI was <i>all</i> about logical rules, fondly known as <a href="https://en.wikipedia.org/wiki/GOFAI">Good-Old-Fashioned AI (GOFAI)</a>.
+Once upon a time, AI was <i>all</i> about logical rules, known as <a href="https://en.wikipedia.org/wiki/GOFAI">Good-Old-Fashioned AI (GOFAI)</a>.
 And, my goodness, those methods worked like a <i>charm</i>!
 For instance, <a href="https://en.wikipedia.org/wiki/El_Ajedrecista">El Ajedrecista</a>, the Quevedo's chess automaton could play king-and-rook endgames entirely on its own in 1912.
 </p>

 <p align="center">